 None of them quit after hearing the news.
 Instead, they pulled closer together and used this extra year to prepare better.

-We saw the true spirit of the word "rebel" in each of these girls.
+We saw the true spirit of "rebel" in each of these girls.
 Each one of them defied circumstances, limitations, and downfalls to get closer to her dream.

 Our collaboration consisted of designing sportswear for the team and working on a short film directed by film-maker Aly Soliman to show viewers what it takes to be a professional athlete in Egypt.

-We sat down with Aly to ask him about his experience working with the team.
+We sat down with Aly to talk about his experience working with the team.